JasonHinds13/pc-build/ReadMe.md

 Building a gaming PC is something I've been wanting to do for a long time.
 The aim was to build one from parts that each cost less than $50 USD.
 I ended up getting all the parts except for the motherboard for a price under the limit.

 ## Constraints and Notes
 - As I mentioned I looked for parts that cost under $50 USD.
-This decision was in attempt to avoid the Jamaica Customs import fee which, as of building it this PC, charged on goods valued at over $50 USD.
+This decision was in attempt to avoid the Jamaica Customs import fee which, as of building it this PC, is charged on goods valued at over $50 USD.
 - Due to the 2020 pandemic prices of computer parts have risen, especially GPUs, which is part of the reason I went for a CPU that comes with integrated graphics.
 - Cost to clear items when they arrive in the country differ due to different factors such as weight and which freight fowarding companies were used.
-- AMD was a good choice for me, especially since they come with CPU coolers and sometimes thermal paste pre-applied.
+- AMD was a good choice for this project, especially since they come with CPU coolers and sometimes thermal paste pre-applied.

 ## PC Specifications

-AMD Athlon 3000G with Integrated Graphics
+AMD Athlon 3000G with Integrated Radeon Vega 3 Graphics
 16GB DDR4 3200 (2 x 8GB Sticks)
 256GB SSD and 1TB HDD

 ## Methodology
-I used [PCPartPicker](https://pcpartpicker.com/) to locate parts, compare the prices across different sellers and check for compatibility between the different parts.
+I used [PCPartPicker](https://pcpartpicker.com/) to locate parts, compare the prices across different sellers, and check for compatibility between the different parts.
 Started off by identifying which CPU I wanted to use, then finding a compatibile motherboard and RAM.
 I figured those were the most important parts to get out of the way first.

 ## Performace
 It runs games quite well.
-So far I've tested it with games like Star Wars Jedi: Fallen Order, Apex Legends and GTA V.
+So far I've tested it with games like Star Wars Jedi: Fallen Order, Apex Legends and GTA V. I also used [UserBenchmark](https://www.userbenchmark.com/) for additional performance checks.
+The results can be viewed in the PDF included.

 ## Cost of parts